Last Updated on November 1, 2022

 On voting day (a Shabbaton for many), take the pink slip together with one of these four officially acceptable identity documents to your polling station

 - If you are serving in the IDF – your ‘Hoger’ is the acceptable form of identification

 Upon arrival at the voting station, you will be directed to the appropriate room by one of the election workers (Hebrew: Sadran) on duty.

 Wait your turn, only one person is allowed into the room at a time.

 When you enter the room, present your pink slip (if you have it) with your identity document to the Sadranim.
-A RavKav, Kupat Holim Card, your office ID, a club card do not count as official forms of identity.
+A RavKav, Kupat Holim membership card, your office ID or a club card do not count as official forms of identity.

-The Sadranim will take your identity document and check for your name on the voter's roll.
+The Sadranim will take your identity document and verify that your name appears on the voter’s roll.

 You will then be given a blue envelope.
 In Israel, there are no ballot papers with boxes to tick or holes to punch through.

 In the polling booth, in front of you, on the table, you will find a tray of white ballot slips with party identification details on them – the authorized representative letters or party identification.
 The party identification includes a one, two, three or four letter sequence for each political party participating in the election round.
 Make sure you familiarize yourself with your chosen party’s authorized representative letters.
 Each ballot slip also has the full name of the party printed below the authorized representative letters.